antwankakki/Flint/README.md

 ```

 ## Remote Control Specification
 The Remote Control Specification allows you to control the drone over various TCP-based protocols.
-This specification is designed to allow high-level control (Drone takeoff/landing, movement, height, direction, speed, camera streaming, capturing scenes, battery status retrieval, etc) as well as low-level control (rotor thrust, GSP, etc) when properly connected.
+This specification is designed to allow high-level control (Drone takeoff/landing, movement, height, direction, speed, camera streaming, capturing scenes, battery status retrieval, etc) as well as low-level control (rotor thrust, GPS, etc) when properly connected.

 We'll assume a pure TCP connection is established between the drone and your controller for the sake of simplicity, but this specification should work across all supported connections with little or no changes.